Duckleeng/TweakCollection/README.md

 >
 > Experiment with disabling SMT/Hyper-Threading as this resolved the issue for some people.

-After adjusting the mentioned settings verify that ISRs/DPCs are executed on the desired cores with an xperf trace
+After adjusting the mentioned settings verify that ISRs/DPCs are executed on the desired cores with an xperf trace.

 - Avoid using the `Get-NetAdapterRss` Powershell command for this verification as it's output can be missleading